• Skip to primary navigation

 Most of the rose flavor comes from the syrup and not the rose petals.
 They look really pretty but if you aren't into cocktail rimmers (I don't usually love them - why do they have to be so messy?) then just skip it and serve the champagne in a plain glass.

-You can do this dried petal glass rim for a glass of lemonade to serve for a fancy little girl's party.
+You can do this dried petal cocktail rim for a glass of lemonade to serve for a fancy little girl’s party.
 Cheers!

 Rose syrup is much thicker than traditional simple syrup but you can use it in a pinch.
 You can make an extra thick simple syrup at home by using twice the amount of sugar than water.